 Since regular classes are not in session during the month of January or the summer, if you wish to sit in a class as part of your AeroAstro visit, you should plan to schedule a tour on a Monday or Friday in the heart of our fall and spring semesters — from mid September to early December, or early February to early-mid May.

-Note: During the Spring 2017 term, there will be no tours of AeroAstro on Monday February 20 (Presidents Day); Monday April 17 (Patriots Day in Massachusetts); Monday May 22 or Friday May 26 (final examinations); Monday May 29 (Memorial Day); or Friday June 9 (graduation day).
-Please let us know if you can only visit during either of the above dates (except Presidents Day, Patriots Day, and Memorial Day) and we'll consider arranging a tour to accommodate you.
+Note: For the remainder of the Spring 2017 term and during the summer, there will be no tours of AeroAstro on Monday May 22 (finals begin); Monday May 29 (Memorial Day); Friday June 9 (graduation day); Friday June 30; Monday July 3; Monday September 4 (Labor Day).
+Please let us know if you can only visit during either of the above dates (except May 29, July 3, and September 4) and we'll consider arranging a tour to accommodate you.

 Because we do not handle undergraduate admissions at the departmental level, we hope you'll also explore the information session and general campus tours offered by the Office of Undergraduate Admissions.
 For more information, please visit the MIT Information Center.
 When you contact Ms. Stuppard to schedule an AeroAstro tour, please indicate if you also plan to attend a 10am or 2pm admission information session.